eth-sri/soltix/README.md

 ### Build

-To build and configure the SOLTIX software, execute the interactive setup script and answer its questions:
+To build and configure the SOLTIX software on Linux (macOS is currently unsupported natively - use docker instead), execute the interactive setup script and answer its questions:

         ./setup.sh

+Alternatively, to use default values for everything, use:

+        ./setup.sh --use-defaults

 This will generate a settings.cfg.sh file that contains various configurable settings, such as the compiler to be used (solcjs or solc) and its optimization settings.
+Note that ganache-cli and restricted code generation options are used by default - switching to geth and enabling more advanced features is desirable for many purposes.

 ## Use